 Bankfull Width.
 SFAM uses the bankfull width (BFW) to scale assessment boundaries to stream size; a larger stream size (and therefore larger BFW) will result in a larger assessment area.
 The bankfull width is the portion of the channel that contains the bankfull discharge, which is a flow event that occurs frequently (every 1 to 2 years), but that does not include larger flood events.
 The bankfull discharge has an important role in forming the physical dimensions of the channel.
-The stage at which bankfull discharge occurs typically corresponds with the Ordinary High Water line used to determine boundaries of aquatic features for federal and state regulatory purposes.

-For most stream channels, the BFW can be identified in the field by an obvious slope break that differentiates the channel from a relatively flat floodplain terrace higher than the channel, or a transition from exposed stream sediments or more water tolerant vegetation (i.e. willows) to terrestrial vegetation.
+For most stream channels, the BFW can be identified in the field by an obvious slope break that differentiates the channel from a relatively flat floodplain terrace higher than the channel, or a transition from exposed stream sediments or more water tolerant vegetation (e.g. willows) to terrestrial vegetation.
 In locations without vegetation, moss growth on rocks along the banks can be an indicator of this 'line' as can breaks in bank slope or substrate composition.
-The following documents provide examples of how hydrologic data can be used to estimate Ordinary High Water and bankfull stage: